DAIT Foundation

 Constitution

 Some rules are immutable without a hard fork.
-The bootstrap emission schedule (369M, 333M, 297M over years 0-2).
+The bootstrap emission schedule (400M, 350M, 250M over years 0-2; 1B total).
 The PoUW formula structure.
 The exclusion of subjective work from PoUW credit minting.
 These are encoded in the chain's constitution to resist future governance pressure.

 Pre-mainnet, the DAO operates as an open RFC process.
 After Phase 3 mainnet, the DAO operates on-chain.
 The constitution is available alongside the Livepaper.